 Science provides a way of answering interesting and important questions about the world.
 The knowledge it produces has proved to be a basis for action in our personal, social and economic lives.
 Science is a dynamic, collaborative and creative human endeavour arising from our desire to make sense of our world through exploring the unknown, investigating universal mysteries, making predictions and solving problems.

 All students in a Catholic school are entitled to benefit from a quality language-learning experience.
 The study of languages is an integral part of a broad and balanced education for all learners.
 An understanding of more than one language offers students cultural and intellectual advantages, and the potential to become genuine citizens of the world.

 For details of programs offered by the Victorian School of Languages, see www.vsl.vic.edu.au.

 Capabilities are explicitly taught and developed in Catholic schools, supporting students to manage their own wellbeing, relate well to others and make informed decisions about their lives.
 Students develop as citizens who behave with ethical integrity, relate to and communicate with people and across cultures, think creatively and critically, work for the common good, and act with responsibility at local, regional and global levels.
 These capabilities encompass the knowledge, skills, behaviours and dispositions that, together with curriculum content in each learning area and the cross-curriculum priorities, will assist students to live and work successfully in the twenty-first century.

 Leadership and peer support programs

 There are several leadership and peer support programs available in schools to encourage self-awareness and personal development.
-The ‘buddy’ system, where an older student is assigned to support a younger student, is now common in schools and has two main benefits − the older student learns to take on leadership and responsibility, while the younger student knows she/he has another student at school to whom she/he can turn for assistance.
+The ‘buddy’ system, where an older student is assigned to support a younger student, is common in schools and has two main benefits − the older student learns to take on leadership and responsibility, while the younger student knows there is a student at school to whom they can turn for assistance.